 Yield right-of-way!
-Drivers must yield to traffic on the crossing priority road.
-This is only triangular sign facing the corner downwards, so it can also be recognized from the backside.
+Drivers must yield to the traffic on the crossing priority road.
+This is the only upside down red triangle road sign.
+So, it can also be recognized from the backside.

 Stop and yield right of way!
-Driver must stop at this sign and yield to traffic on priority road.
-This sign impliments "yield right of way" more strictly than the previous one.
+The driver must completely stop the vehicle at this sign and yield to traffic on the priority road.
+This sign implements "yield right of way" more strictly than the previous one.

-Indicates that this road has priority, "only" at the next crossing or intersection.
+This sign indicates that this road has priority, "only" at the next coming crossing or intersection.

-This road has priority at all intersections or crossings till the sign 307 cancels the priority.
+This road has priority at all coming intersections or crossings till sign 307 cancels the priority.

 Some traffic signal posts can also have traffic signs attached to them.
-It can be on the top of traffic lights, below the lights or attached to the side of the lights.
+It can be on the top of traffic lights, below the lights, or attached to the side of the lights.
 These traffic lights are turned off at night, that's why they have traffic signs attached to them.
-In normal daylight conditions when signal's lights are working, they have priority over traffic sign boards attached to them.
+In normal daylight conditions when signal lights are working, they have priority over traffic signboards attached to them.
 After the traffic lights have been switched off or the yellow light is blinking, vehicles must follow the signs attached to the traffic light post.

-In the above illustration, although the signal shows green light but there is a stop sign attached to it.
-As long as singal is switched on and working its lights have priority over the sign attached to it.
-After the signal is switched off, the sign shows that traffic on this road must yield to the traffic on priority road.
+In the above illustration, although the signal shows the green light but there is also a stop sign attached to it.
+As long as the signal is switched on and working its lights have priority over the sign attached to it.
+After the signal is switched off, the sign shows that traffic on this road must yield to the traffic on the priority road.

-These roads have the a supplementary sign attached to the priority road sign. which shows the course of priority road.
-The thick curve indicates the course of priority road.
+Curved/turning priority road has a supplementary sign attached to the main priority road sign which shows the course of the priority road.
+The thick curve in the supplementary sign indicates the course of the priority road.

 Indicates that traffic on the priority road (indicated by the wide, curved black line) has the right-of-way at the next junction.

-Please note that vehicle following the course of kinked priority road must also blink.
+Please note that the vehicle following the course of a curved priority road must also blink.

-This intersection has road markings, but there can be some intersections without lines or road markings, so the driver must pay attention to signboards.
-For example, in winter months lines can be hidden under snow.
+The intersection in this example has road markings, but there can be some intersections without lines or road markings, so the driver must pay attention to signboards, for example, in the winter months road markings may be hidden under snow.

-2. In the second situation illustratd below, there is no vehicle on the priority road, a vehicle from the road B wants to drive to the road D and at the same time a vehicle from the road C wants to drive to the road A.
+In the second situation illustrated below, there is no vehicle on the priority road, a vehicle from the road B wants to drive to the road D and at the same time, a vehicle from the road C wants to drive to road A.

-The vehicle coming from road C has priority over vehicle coming from road B, as road C is on the right of road B. The same rule applies if both vehicles want to drive to the road A or road D simultaneously.
+The vehicle coming from road C has priority over the vehicle coming from road B, as road C is on the right of road B. The same rule applies if both of the vehicles want to drive to road A or road D simultaneously.

-Basic traffic signals in Germany are same red, yellow and green.
+Basic traffic signals in Germany are the same red, yellow and green.
 However, there is a special sequence to consider from red to green and then backward from green to red.
-This sequence is common among many other Europian countries.
+This sequence is common among many other European countries.

 From red to green

-1. Red is stop and next comes red and yellow simultaneously.
+1. Red light is the stoplight and next comes red and yellow lights simultaneously.

-2. Red and yellow turn off and green turns on.
+2. Red and yellow turn off and the green light turns on.

 From green to red

-1. Green turns off and yellow turns on.
+1. Green light turns off and yellow turns on.

 2. Yellow turns off and red turns on.